Mac Miller: Legal issues

 In February 2011, while on tour in Upstate New York, Miller and his friends were arrested for possession of marijuana for which they spent the night in jail.
 Miller said the case was "settled".

 Producer Lord Finesse filed a $10 million lawsuit against Miller, Rostrum Records and DatPiff in July 2012, for the use of a sample of Finesse's song "Hip 2 Da Game" in Miller's 2010 mixtape song "Kool Aid & Frozen Pizza".
 In December 2012, the lawsuit was settled out of court with its stipulations kept confidential.

+In 2013, after the success of his single "Donald Trump", Donald Trump publicly criticized Miller on social media for using his name in the song, calling it an "illegal" use and suggesting legal action.
+Trump's comments sparked a brief public dispute between the two, though no formal lawsuit was ever filed.
+Miller later distanced himself from Trump's politics and spoke critically of him in interviews while continuing his music career.

 In March 2015, the band Aquarian Dream filed a $150,000 lawsuit against Miller for sampling their song "Yesterday (Was So Nice Today)" in the song "Therapy" that appeared on Miller's 2014 mixtape Faces.

 Miller was arrested in May 2018 on charges of driving under the influence and hit and run after crashing into a utility pole and fleeing the scene with two passengers.
 Police obtained his address from his license plate number, and Miller confessed when police arrived at his home.
 He was taken into custody and released on $15,000 bail.
 In August 2018, Miller was charged with two counts of driving under the influence for the incident.
 Miller died before his arraignment, and the charges were dropped.